Summer Is Heating Up. Here’s How to Keep Your Dog From Doing the Same

-Swim in the lake…or in the kiddie pool!
+2. Swim in the lake…or in the kiddie pool.

 If your only option is to exercise when it’s hot, bring a wet, frozen cloth or a bottle of water along.
-The belly and paws are great areas to dampen and are more effective at keeping your dog cool than his back.
+The belly and paws are great areas to dampen and are more effective at keeping your dog cool than their back.
 Bring along extra water for drinking and a small, collapsible bowl.
-Remember: if you need a water break, so does your pup.
+Remember: If you need a water break, so does your pup.

 During summertime exercise, one of the most important things to watch for is heat exhaustion in your pet.
-Excessive panting, lethargy, confusion, and bright red gums and/or tongue are all signs of heat stroke.
+Excessive panting, lethargy, confusion, and bright red gums and/or tongue are all signs of heatstroke.
 Additionally, if your pup lies down and refuses to get up, they need water and a break.
-Never force a dog to keep going if he exhibits these signs; get them to a shady, cool place to rest and recover.
+Never force a dog to keep going if they exhibit these signs; get them to a shady, cool place to rest and recover ASAP.

-Remember that dogs can get sunburned too!
+Remember that dogs can get sunburned, too!
 Sunscreen is crucial for dogs with sparse, light colored hair.
 Baby sunscreen doesn’t contain toxic chemicals and is safe to use on your pets.
-Just keep away from sunscreen with zinc oxide, as it is deadly to dogs if ingested.
+Just keep away from sunscreen with zinc oxide because it is deadly to dogs if ingested.